 The Climate Consensus group

 The Climate Consensus group was established in 2014 by Lyndon students and faculty with two goals:

-- Teach undergraduate students about effective ways to communicate basic climate change science to non-scientists.
+- To teach undergraduate students about effective ways to communicate basic climate change science to non-scientists, and,

-- Improve public understanding of climate change science and the consensus gap, moving us toward a more sustainable future.
+- To improve public understanding of climate change science, and the consensus gap, moving us toward a more sustainable future.

-The Climate Consensus group meets monthly during the school year to discuss current events involving climate change and their impacts and to learn about ways to effectively communicate these ideas to non-scientists.
-The group often invites guest speakers.
-Past speakers have included Dr. Alan Betts and Dr. Ben Luce.
+The Climate Consensus group meets monthly during the school year to discuss climate change current events and their impacts, and to hone ways to effectively communicate these ideas to non-scientists.
+The group often invites guest speakers, like Northern Vermont Univerisity professor

 Visits to local schools

-Students in The Climate Consensus group have visited several local schools including Lyndon Institute, Newark Street School, Burke Town School, Danville School, and Woodstock Union School) to present programs about climate change science.
-Visits to Concord School and Danville School were covered by Lyndon's News7 team.
-The group has worked closely with student members of the Lyndon AMS & NWA Club to serve as agents of change as NOAA Weather-Ready Nation Ambassadors.
-Often, grade school students are not exposed to climate change science, and these classroom visits helped them to understand important topics such as the greenhouse effect, rising oceans, and more.
-These visits are also an excellent opportunity for the students in the group to practice explaining the science to non-scientists.
+Students in The Climate Consensus group have visited local schools (including Lyndon Institute, Newark Street School, Burke Town School, Danville School, and Woodstock Union School) to present programs about climate change science.
+Visits to Concord School and Danville School were covered by Lyndon’s News7 team.
+The group has worked closely with student members of the Lyndon AMS & NWA Club to serve as NOAA Weather-Ready Nation Ambassadors.
+Grade school students often are not exposed to climate change science, and these classroom interactions help them to understand important topics such as the greenhouse effect, rising oceans, and more.
+These visits also provide NVU-Lyndon students

-The Climate Consensus group members have engaged in a variety of community outreach activities in Vermont, including a presentation to a local church, attendance at the Youth Rally for the Planet in Montpelier, the Youth Environmental Summit in Barre, and the Burke Community Fair.
-They have organized public lectures and movie screenings for the community.
-The group has even been invited to present on the science at town hall events to help inform policy decisions and local initiatives.
+Members of the Climate Consensus group have engaged in a variety of community outreach activities in Vermont, including a presentation to a local church, attendance at the Youth Rally for the Planet in Montpelier, as well as the Youth Environmental Summit in Barre, and the Burke Community Fair.
+They have organized public lectures and movie screenings for the Lyndon community.
+The group has even been invited to explain the science at town hall events to help inform policy decisions and local initiatives in the Northeast Kingdom.